emmaclinton/emmaclinton.github.io/malcomb/RP-Malcomb-Report.md

 1. Take the values and round them to 2 decimal places
 1. Put data in 4 classes based on break values

-##*Livelihood Zones Data:*
+*Livelihood Zones Data:*

-The Livelihood zone data is created by aggregating general regions where similar crops are grown and similar ecological patterns exist.
+The livelihood zone data is created by aggregating general regions where similar crops are grown and similar ecological patterns exist.
 This data exists originally at the household level and was aggregated into Livelihood Zones.
 To construct the aggregation used for “Livelihood Sensitivity” in this analysis, we use these household points from the FEWSnet data that had previously been aggregated into livelihood zones.
 The four Livelihood Sensitivity categories are 1) Percent of food from own farm (6%); 2) Percent of income from wage labor (6%); 3) Percent of income from cash crops (4%); and 4) Disaster coping strategy (4%).
 In the original R script, household data from the DHS survey was used as a proxy for the specific data points in the livelihood sensitivity analysis (transformation: Join with DHS clusters to apply LHZ FNID variables).
 With this additional FEWSnet data at the household level, we can construct these four livelihood sensitivity categories using existing variables (Table 1).

 **Table 2.** Constructing livelihood sensitivity categories